heatherhaks/kterminal/README.md

 ```
 kTerminal.update()

-//if using a viewport, use viewport.update() here
+//if using a viewport, use viewport.apply() here

 batch.begin()
 batch.draw(kTerminal.texture, // the texture
            0,  // x position